-For the AR application, EPIC's accurate energy estimates halve the number of trigger calls that HarvOS places in the code.
+For the AR application, Table 2 indicates that EPIC's accurate energy estimates halve the number of trigger calls that HarvOS places in the code.
 This reduction occurs due to EPIC's ability to accurately model the varying number of clock cycles at different voltages that a static model would not consider.
 As the voltage of the capacitor decreases, the speed of the clock increases.
 This results in more clock cycles becoming available per unit of time at lower supply voltages.
-Not accounting for such dynamic behavior significantly underestimates the number of clock cycles available within a single time unit in conditions of low supply voltages.
+Not accounting for such dynamic behavior significantly underestimates the number of clock cycles available within a single time unit in conditions with low supply voltages.

 The results for AES instrumentation are revealing: based on the energy estimates provided by EPIC, HarvOS decides to place no trigger calls.
-EPIC thus indicates that the energy provided by the capacitor is sufficient for the AES implementation to complete in a single power cycle, and thus no checkpoints are ever necessary.
-This contrasts the outcome of the HarvOS compile-time analysis based on the assumption of constant power consumption and clock speed.
-In that case, HarvOS would still place three trigger calls within the code, uselessly incurring the corresponding overhead.
-This shows how not accounting for the dynamic behaviors we study here profoundly misguides compile-time analysis.
+This means EPIC indicates that the energy provided by the capacitor is sufficient for the AES implementation to complete in a single power cycle, and thus no checkpoints are ever necessary.
+This sharply contrasts the outcome of the HarvOS compile-time analysis whenever based on the assumption of constant power consumption and clock speed.
+In that case, HarvOS would still place three trigger calls within the AES code, uselessly incurring the corresponding overhead.
+This shows how not accounting for the dynamic behaviors represented by our energy model profoundly misguides compile-time analyses.

 The impact of the trigger call placement with or without EPIC has marked consequences when running the instrumented applications.
 The third and fourth columns in Table 2 show the corresponding results for either voltage trace.
 The AR application instrumented by HarvOS based on the energy estimates of EPIC completes the execution with nearly 50% fewer checkpoints.
-Similarly, the successful completion of the AES implementation without a single checkpoint confirms the validity of the energy estimates of EPIC, which prompts HarvOS not to place any trigger call.
+Similarly, the successful completion of the AES implementation without a single checkpoint confirms the validity of the energy estimates of EPIC, which prompted HarvOS not to place any trigger call.

 Checkpoint operations are extremely energy consuming, as they incur operations on non-volatile memory.
-Fewer checkpoints allow the system to spend the corresponding energy budget in thousands of useful computation cycles, which are otherwise wasted due to inaccurate insertion of trigger calls in the original HarvOS.
+Fewer checkpoints allow the system to spend the corresponding energy budget in useful computation cycles, which are otherwise wasted due to inaccurate insertion of trigger calls in the original HarvOS.
 Thus, the system progresses faster towards the completion of the workload.
-The right most column in Table 2 quantifies the benefits in terms of speedup of completion time for the given workload.
+The right most column in Table 2 quantifies the benefits in terms of speedup of completion time for the given workload, primarily enabled by correct dimensioning of HarvOS using EPIC.